-The flipper is the perfect size.
-It’s large enough to easily flip and help keep your hand from sliding up onto the blade during use, but small enough that it doesn’t ever feel like it’s in the way.
+The flipper is a perfect size.
+It’s large enough to easily flip and help keep your hand from sliding up onto the blade during use but small enough that it doesn’t ever feel like it’s in the way.

 Many knives in this price range will still skimp on the quality of the steel.
 Not the FastBall.
 The S30V used in the blade is great for an EDC knife.
 It holds a razor edge and can be brought back after hard use without too much trouble.

-The smooth edges of the knife make it feel great in the hand and the design keeps it from feeling like it may slide right out of your hand like some other knives.
+The smooth edges of the knife make it feel great in hand, and the design keeps it from feeling like it may slide right out of your hand like some other knives.

 Completely made in America.

 The fit and finish of the FastBall could be better.
 Many of the early runs of this knife have obvious machine marks and an off-center edge on the blade.
-This doesn’t seem to be the case on current runs of the knife.
+This doesn’t seem to be the case on current knife runs.

-Cannot be carried in a tip-down left-hand configuration.
-This isn’t a big deal to most people, but it’s obviously a deal breaker if that is your preferred carry style.
+It cannot be carried in a tip-down left-hand configuration.
+This isn’t a big deal to most people, but it’s a deal breaker if that is your preferred carry style.

-If these cons are too much for you to take, you can check out the Kershaw Leek and get a comparable knife for about half the price.
+If these cons are too much for you, you can check out the Kershaw Leek and get a comparable knife for about half the price.

 The Gerber FastBall is a great EDC knife.
-It feels great in the hand, opens with authority and locks up well when it’s opened.
+It feels great in hand, opens with authority, and locks up well when it’s opened.

-The Fastball also looks great which doesn’t hurt.
-If you’re in the market for a new EDC knife, you won’t go wrong by picking on of these up.
+The Fastball also looks great, which doesn’t hurt.
+If you’re in the market for a new EDC knife, you won’t go wrong by picking one of these up.